KristopherZ/Landau-Siegel-Zero-Tester/README.md

 All source code is stored in the directory `/src`.
 All input files are stored in `/input` dirctory.
 `/test` dirctory contains all unit tests for this project and `/misc` conatins all other helping code and scripts.

+By Rick Lu, Asif Zaman, and Haonan Zhao